 - Guidance for Industry: Registration and Product Listing for Owners and Operators of Domestic Tobacco Product Establishments

 FDA strongly encourages electronic submission.
-For electronic submission of such information, FDA utilizes the eSubmitter tool and the Electronic Submissions Gateway (ESG), an agency-wide entry point for all electronic submissions:
+For electronic submission of such information, FDA utilizes the FDA Unified Registration and Listing System (FURLS)

-Alternatively, you may use Form FDA 3741 (PDF - 854KB) for Establishment Registration and Product Listing, Form FDA 3742 (PDF - 552KB) for Listing of Ingredients in Tobacco Products, and Form 3743 (PDF - 476KB) for Tobacco Health Document Submissions.
-Persons with disabilities having problems accessing the above pdf file may call 301-796-9241 for assistance.
+Alternatively, you may use Form FDA 3741 for Establishment Registration and Product Listing.
+Persons with disabilities having problems accessing the above pdf file may call 1-877-CTP-1373 for assistance.

 Vaccines, Blood, Biologics